alvaroslm/mSTOMP-GPU/README.md

-# STOMPSelfJoin
+# mSTOMP-GPU
-This is a GPU implementation of the STOMP algorithm.
-STOMP takes a time series as input and computes the matrix profile for a particular window size.
+This is a GPU implementation of the mSTAMP STOMP algorithm. mSTOMP takes multiple time series as input and computes the matrix profile for a particular window size and number of dimensions.
 You can read more at the [Matrix Profile Homepage](http://www.cs.ucr.edu/~eamonn/MatrixProfile.html)
+The dimensions are read from the input file one after another.
+The output is done in the same way: matrix profiles for k=1..ndim are output one after another

-For additional features and better performance you should use [SCAMP](http://github.com/zpzim/SCAMP)
+For additional features and better performance you should use [SCAMP](http://github.com/zpzim/SCAMP) (doesn't support multi-STAMP)
 # Environment
 This base project requires:
  * At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit).